In the Living In Australia study there are approximately 160 interviewers conducting interviews in each state across Australia.

 I've enjoyed all of these years interviewing, especially connecting with my households and families, and catching up on the last twelve months.
 I'm looking forward to catching up with my households again this year!

-It’s a pleasure to work with such a supportive and professional team of like-minded people who care about Living in Australia.
+I love my job and enjoy working with a supportive and professional team who care about Living in Australia.

 I love my job!
 As a Living in Australia Interviewer I have the best of ALL worlds.
 The people I work for are amazing and all of the support team are phenomenal!
 With this as a foundation, collecting data for this most comprehensive study in this country is both enjoyable and valuable.